-- If a student is seen using any device during the academy day it will be confiscated immediately and a detention issued. - The first time it is confiscated a student will be permitted to collect it at the end of the academy day from Reception. - In cases of subsequent instances, parents will be informed and may be required to pick up the device from Reception at their convenience.
-Reception is staffed from 07.30am until 16:30
+- If a student is seen using any device during the academy day, it will be confiscated immediately. - The first time it is confiscated a student will be permitted to collect it at the end of the academy day from Reception. - In cases of subsequent instances, parents will be informed and be required to pick up the device from Reception at their convenience.
+Reception is staffed from 8:00am and 4:30pm.